faceyacc/faceyacc/README.md

 I'm Ty!

 I'm a Go, Python, and Typescript developer.
-I primarly like to foucus on Backend developer building APIs, web servers, and CLIs.
+I primarly like to foucus on Backend development building APIs, web servers, and CLIs.

 Check me out [here](tyfacey.dev) 😄